What is it? How Does it Work?

 It was only in 1937 that it was given the name “aromatherapy” and this name is a bit misleading.
 I know I paid no attention to it and felt I didn’t need fragrances – probably due to not liking the tar-based perfumes I so often smell on others.
 I really didn’t understand the idea of using smells to enhance my health.

-But the medicinal power of plants is now becoming popular and I now understand why.
+The medicinal power of plants is now becoming better known with essential oils and I now understand why.
+They provide support for every system in the body.

 Additionally, they can be used in many combinations and they are safe.